-We first compare the performance of different heuristics using synthetic jobs.
-Here, we focus on assessing the impact of two parameters: the average failure probability \bar{q} , and the total number of processors P. The results are averaged over the 30 different sets of jobs.
+We now compare the performance of all five heuristics (excluding R-SHELF-B and R-SHELF-NB, since they are outperformed by the improved heuristics R-SHELFFILL-B and R-SHELFFILL-NB) using all job priority rules.
+Again, we use synthetic jobs, and focus on assessing the impacts of the average failure probability \bar{q} and the total number of processors P. The results are averaged over the 30 different sets of jobs.

-Figure 2 shows the performance of different heuristics when \bar{q} varies from 0 to 0.9.
-First, we can see that, for all list-based heuristics, the normalized makespans first increase with \bar{q} and then decrease.
+Figures 5(a)-(e) show the performance of the five heuristics with different job priorities when \bar{q} varies from 0 to 0.9 while the number of processors is fixed at P = 10000.
+We can see that, for all list-based heuristics, the normalized makespans first increase with \bar{q} and then decrease.
 Indeed, a higher failure probability will result in a larger number of errors, thus increasing the difficulty of scheduling and hence the makespan.
 However, when the probability is too high, an excessive number of errors will occur, making the optimal scheduler perform equally worse and thus reducing the makespan ratios for the heuristics.
-For the shelf-based heuristics, the performance appears to be independent of the failure probability.
-Here, tasks that fail need to wait for the completion of the current shelf to be re-executed, so the number of shelves is mainly determined by the number of re-executions, which influences both the makespan and an optimal scheduler.
-The normalized makespan is thus mainly decided by the efficiency of the heuristic to fill one shelf, which does not depend on the failure probabilities.
-Second, the LPT and LA priorities lead to the best performance for all list-based heuristics, with LPT performing better when \bar{q} is low for R-LIST-1 and R-LIST-Q, and LA performing better for R-LIST-0 under any \bar{q} .
-For the shelf-based heuristics, LPT and SPT are the two best priorities, which is not surprising as the performance of these algorithms is mainly determined by the duration of each shelf.
+For the shelf-based heuristics, the normalized makespans decrease with \bar{q} (except when using the LPT priority).
+Here, jobs that fail need to wait for the completion of the current shelf to be re-executed, so the number of shelves is mainly determined by the number of re-executions, which influences both the makespan and an optimal scheduler when the failure probability is high.
+The normalized makespan is thus mainly decided by the efficiency of the heuristic to fill one shelf.
+When the probability is small, the relative performance degrades because of the idle time induced by the shelves.
+We can also see that the LPT and LA priorities lead to the best performance for all list-based heuristics, with LPT performing better when \bar{q} is low for R-LIST-1 and R-LIST-Q, and LA performing better for R-LIST-0 under any \bar{q} .
+For the shelf-based heuristics, LPT is the best priority, which is not surprising as the performance of these algorithms is mainly determined by the duration of each shelf.

-Figure 4(a) further compares the performance of the five heuristics using some of the best priorities.
+Figure 5(f) further compares the performance of the five heuristics using the best priorities.
 While most list-based heuristics behave similarly when there is no failure (i.e., $\bar{q} = 0$), R-LIST-0 clearly outperforms the rest when jobs can fail.
-This corroborates the theoretical result that R-LIST-0 (i.e., GREEDY) has the lowest approximation ratio regardless of the priority rule and failure scenario.
+This corroborates the theoretical result that R-LIST-0 has the lowest approximation ratio regardless of the priority rule and failure scenario.
 Moreover, R-LIST-0 is also the heuristic that is least affected by job failures, with an increase in normalized makespan by less than 10% compared to the case of $\bar{q} = 0$, while the other heuristics experience 20-30% increase in normalized makespan.
-Finally, R-SHELF-NB appears to be the worst heuristic for small and high probabilities of failure with a makespan that is up to 15% higher than that of R-LIST-0 (when $\bar{q} = 0.9$), while R-LIST-Q is the worst for medium probabilities (e.g., 26% higher than that of R-LIST-0 for $\bar{q} = 0.5$).
-The results are likely due to: (i) the restriction of R-SHELF-NB for building shelves in a schedule, which leads to poor performance for some failure scenarios (such as the one discussed in Section 4.3), and hence an increase in the expected makespan, and (ii) the fact that R-LIST-Q is more affected by the increasing failure probability.
+R-SHELFFILL-NB appears to be the worst heuristic for small failure probabilities with a makespan up to 18% higher than that of R-LIST-0 when $\bar{q} = 0.3$, while R-LIST-0 when $\bar{q} = 0.5$.
+The results are due to: (i) the restriction of R-SHELFFILL-NB for building shelves in a schedule, which leads to poor performance for some failure scenarios (such as the one discussed in Section 4.3), and hence an increase in the expected makespan, and (ii) the fact that R-LIST-Q is more affected by the increasing failure probability.